 • High school equivalency completers must be ranked in the top 20 percent of their equivalency group.
 Proof must be provided by submitting a non-returnable copy of their high school equivalent certificate and an official letter from the Adult Basic Education Office identifying them as scoring in the top 20 percent of their equivalency group.

-• Home-school graduates must have a composite score of 22/36 or higher on the ACT test and be at least 16 years old.
+• Home-school graduates must have a composite score of 25/36 or higher on the ACT test and be at least 16 years old.
 Proof must be provided by submitting a non-returnable copy of official ACT scores.
 SAT composite score of 1230/1600 and be at least 16 years old.
 Proof must be provided by submitting a non-returnable copy of official SAT scores.

 A complete Top 20% Application (including all required application information) must be submitted by the second week of the first semester of attendance following high school completion.
 The scholarship must be used toward enrollment within the academic year immediately following high school completion: Fall (9/1/2017), Spring (1/26/2018) or Summer (6/8/2018).
 The scholarship may be used for the summer semester immediately following high school completion only if continuously enrolled in the fall semester of the following academic year.